GravityKit/GravityView/readme.txt

     - Product fields are hidden if the entry contains external transaction data
     - Support for Coupon Addon
 * Fixed: Single Entry not accessible when filtering by a Checkbox field in the Advanced Filters Extension
+* Fixed: WPML links to Single Entry not working if using directory or sub-domain URL formats
 * Fixed: Product field prices not always formatted as a currency
-* Fixed: WPML links to Single Entry not working if using directory or sub-domain URL formats
+* Fixed: Product fields sometimes appeared twice in the Add Field field picker

 __Developer Notes:__